 B.A., M.S. and Ph.D. in Sociology, University of Illinois at Champaign-Urbana

-Robbie Cohen joins the faculty of Stevens’ Software Engineering program after having spent 30 years in the telecommunications industry.
+Robbie Cohen joined the full-time faculty of Stevens’ Software Engineering program in 2009 after spending 30 years in the telecommunications industry.
 There she held positions ranging from technical contributor to executive.
 While most of her telecom career was spent with Bell Laboratories, she also did multi-year stints at the Paradyne Corporation and Telcordia Technologies, as well as serving as an independent consultant.
 Prior to joining Bell Laboratories in 1979, Robbie was an Assistant Professor of Sociology at Princeton University.
 She holds a Ph.D. in Sociology from the University of Illinois at Champaign-Urbana.

 1973-1979: Assistant Professor of Sociology, Princeton University, Princeton, NJ